patrickjuchli/basic-ftp/README.md

 ## Convenience API

-The following functions could be written by you using the basic API above.
-They are part of the library because it's convenient to have them.
+The following functions could've been written by you using the Basic API above.
+They're part of the library because they are convenient shortcuts for frequent tasks.

 `login(client, user, password)`